 During previous reporting periods, experimental work evaluated the potential repair methods of fiber-reinforced composite repairs and weld deposition repairs.
-Further development of welding parameters was previously delayed pending receipt of the PG&E Magnatech Pipeliner II internal welding system and pending receipt of 558.8 mm (22 in.) diameter pipe material from Panhandle Eastern (for which the PG&E welding system was specifically designed).
+Fiber-reinforced composite repair evaluation trials were delayed as new material properties were defined, which were not yet commercially available.
+EWI developed in-house procedures to create liners with desired properties using raw materials that were difficult to obtain.
+Welding parameters development was delayed due to late receipt of the PG&E Magnatech Pipeliner II internal welding system and late receipt of 558.8 mm (22 in.) diameter pipe material from Panhandle Eastern (for which the PG&E welding system was specifically designed).
+A six-month no-cost extension was obtained to compensate for these schedule delays.